 Increased Performance

 Adopting smart manufacturing and shop floor management helps reduce the manual input required to run processes.
-Moreover, automated data processing and input help reduce the number of errors and lower the administrative burden on the labor force.
+Moreover, automated data processing and input help reduce the number of errors and lower the administrative burden on the labor force, promoting continuous improvement.

 Business intelligence (BI) modules in a MES architecture help analyze, summarize, and visualize collected data.
 Also, BI solutions can automatically generate custom reports.

-Advanced technologies like Artificial Intelligence (AI) can turn large raw data sets into valuable insights and forecast changes.
+Advanced technologies like Artificial Intelligence (AI) help streamline data collection and analysis by turning large raw information into valuable insights, forecast changes, and run predictive maintenance.

 Standardization and Flexibility

 Data mapping and standardization are a crucial part of a robust MES architecture.
 It enables the opportunity to build cross-system pipelines and integrate third-party solutions.
-Hence, stakeholders can rapidly enhance or adjust the functionality of existing systems.
+Hence, stakeholders can rapidly enhance or adjust the functionality of existing systems, making change management smooth

 KEY CONSIDERATIONS FOR MES ARCHITECTURE DESIGN